 The web traffic-based model of most modern publications pressures editors to maximize website clicks by selecting music submissions based on an artist’s celebrity or industry relationships.
-Not only are the odds stacked against up-and-comers working to build an audience through media coverage, but readers miss out on discovering new music as well.
+The failings of this paradigm are twofold.
+It stacks the odds against up-and-comers working to build an audience through media coverage, and readers miss out on discovering promising, new music.

 Sounds accounts for the majority of Selector’s music coverage*.
 The releases in this category have received the highest marks by a blind tastemaker panel of industry professionals who rate each submission after listening to an unlabeled audio clip.
 As a strict rule, no artist names or associations are provided at that stage.
-Selections are based solely on criteria such as originality, execution, functionality and tradition.
+Selections are based solely on criteria such as originality, execution and functionality.

 Certain factors can still disqualify music even after it is rated highly.
-If trusted sources inform Selector that an artist hires ghost producers – or even credits co-creators in the liner notes of a release without mentioning them in promotions or digital service provider listings – we will decline to cover their music.
+If it is determined that an artist hires ghost producers – or even credits co-creators in the liner notes of a release without mentioning them in promotions or digital service provider listings – we will decline to cover their music.

 *Selector may cover relevant news regarding more famous artists in our Stories section, and our Heritage Artists series highlights releases by established early innovators with a consistent track record for artistic integrity.